Father reunited with son's urn nearly 2 years after theft thanks to KCPD

-KANSAS CITY, MO (KCTV) -- After more than a year and a half, Kansas City police were able to return an irreplaceable item stolen from a grieving father.
+KANSAS CITY, Missouri (KCTV) -- After more than a year and a half, Kansas City police were able to return an irreplaceable item stolen from a grieving father.

 Officers found a stolen Ford Explorer in the 2100 block of East Red Bridge on Aug.
 30, 2019, among other stolen property.